Actress Demi Moore asks for alimony from Ashton Kutcher

 Kutcher and Moore both cited irreconcilable differences in their divorce papers filed in Los Angeles Superior Court.
 In Kutcher's filing, the actor said he would not seek spousal support but would not deny support to Moore.

-Forbes magazine has estimated Kutcher earned $24 million from May 2011 to May 2012, making him the highest-paid TV actor.
+Forbes magazine has estimated Kutcher earned $24 million (16 million pounds) from May 2011 to May 2012, making him the highest-paid TV actor.

 Representatives for Moore and Kutcher did not immediately respond to requests for comment.